What’s a Money Date (and Why You Should Have One)

 What to check:

-• Take stock of where you are financially.
+• Take stock of where you are financially (income, expenses, debt, credit score).

-• Fix any money leaks (like a forgotten subscription).
+• Fix any money leaks (like a forgotten subscription or a too-high cell phone or cable bill).

-• Review your accounts and making sure nothing seems unusual.
+• Review your accounts and making sure nothing seems unusual or out of place.

 • Plan for upcoming non-monthly expenses (like holiday or birthday gifts).